-Council's previous Waste and Resource Recovery Strategy (the Strategy) expired in 2019 and a new strategy is required.
+Council's previous Waste and Resource Recovery Strategy (the Strategy) expired in 2019 and a new iteration was required.

 Councillors and the community have been involved in the development of the new Strategy.
-The Strategy was brought to Council on 7 April 2021 prior to being released for community consultation, after which some amendments were made to the Draft Strategy and a Summary Document was created.
-Following the community consultation, the community feedback was presented to Council on 21 July and Council approved changes to the document in response to the feedback.
+The Strategy was brought to Council on 7 April 2021 prior to going out to community consultation, after which some amendments were made to the Draft Strategy and a Summary Document was created.
+Following the community consultation, the community feedback was presented to Council on 21 July and Council approved changes to the document in response to community feedback.